Our Photography Style-Details

 Remember that this is live-action photography.
 While we try to minimize them, there will inevitably be some images from the gymnast's back, images that are out of focus, and mis-timed skills images.

 Men's Gymnastics--Basically, the same considerations as with women's meets apply to men's meets.
 Instead of looking for artistry and flowing moments, however, we are looking for moments that demonstrate strength, balance, power, or flexibility.
-The coverage rotation for men's meets is as follows: Week 1-floor/rings, Week 2-floor/p bars, Week 3-floor/pommel, Week 4-rings/p bars, Week 5-rings/pommel, Week 6-rings/floor.
 The same factors as in women's meets can disrupt our rotation at a men's meet.
-The competition area setup is more critical to our selection of events to cover at men's meets, because there are 6 events rather than 4.
-The extra congestion is more likely to prevent the correct photographer placement at men's meets.

 YOUR BEST MOMENTS